Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 Additionally, non-steroidal anti-inflammatory drugs (Ibuprofen, Diclofenac) are used for treatment.
 They effectively relieve pain and inflammation of the prostate.

-Often, bacterial prostatitis is accompanied by a depressive state and frequent changes in the patient's mood.
-In such cases, the doctor recommends the use of medications with a sedative effect ("Afobazol", "Miaser", etc.).
+Often, bacterial prostatitis is accompanied by a depressive state and a frequent change in the patient's mood.
+In such cases, the doctor recommends the use of drugs with a sedative effect (Afobazol, Miaser, etc.).

-Urologist, andrologist Nikolai Konstantinovich Soloviev will tell you about the use of antibiotic therapy:
+Urologist, andrologist Soloviev Nikolai Konstantinovich will talk about the use of antibiotic therapy:

-If the disease is severe, the patient needs detoxification treatment, which consists in the intravenous administration of glucose, saline solution with trace elements and vitamin complexes.
-It is important for a man to observe the drinking regime and drink at least 2 liters of clean water per day.
+If the disease is severe, the patient needs detoxification treatment, which consists in the intravenous administration of glucose, saline with trace elements and vitamin complexes.
+It is important for a man to observe the drinking regimen and drink at least 2 liters of pure water per day.

-Medicines should be aimed at normalizing blood circulation in the pelvic region and increasing the body's defenses.
-To do this, use:
+Medications should be aimed at normalizing blood circulation in the pelvic region and increasing the body's defenses.
+For this use:

 1. Vitamin and mineral complexes.